eljefe303030/Melius/README.md

 * [Polyamory - Remove single romance limit](https://www.nexusmods.com/starfield/mods/10687) Removes the restriction on multiple companion romances.
 * [Auto Transfer Mined and Harvested Resources to Your Ship - SFSE](https://www.nexusmods.com/starfield/mods/8606) SFSE plugin that automatically transfers mined mineral deposits and harvested resources to your Homeship instead of your inventory.
 Some quests that involve collecting resources will mean you then have to collect them from your ship instead of your inventory.
 * [Human Damage (Just a Flesh Wound - Bullet in the Head)](https://www.nexusmods.com/starfield/mods/12603) Changes the damage multiple for the different areas of body parts of humans to make the game more fun and rewards better aiming.
+* [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps now stay closed when arriving somewhere new, and can be controlled via a panel in the landing bay, a remote, or by talking to Vasco.
+Best to set the Landing Ramp Remote as a favourite item for ease.

 ## Note for Content Creators